Agencies interested in bringing Parent Support Partner services to your community click here.

-Michigan’s Parent Support Partner Project is a Statewide Initiative in partnership with the Michigan Department of Health and Human Services that provides Medicaid reimbursable peer-to-peer parent support to eligible families as a part of Michigan’s Early Periodic Screening Diagnosis and Treatment State Plan.
+Michigan’s Parent Support Partner model is a statewide initiative in partnership with the Michigan Department of Health and Human Services that provides Medicaid reimbursable peer-to-peer parent support to eligible families as a part of Michigan’s Early Periodic Screening Diagnosis and Treatment State Plan.

-ACMH is the Statewide Coordinator & Training Partner for the project and provides certification, training and ongoing coaching, supervision, support and technical assistance.
+ACMH provides statewide coordination for the project in the form of certification, training and ongoing coaching, supervision, support and technical assistance.

-The Parent Support Partner (PSP) service is an intervention-based approach to support families whose children receive services through a community mental health service provider.
+The Parent Support Partner (PSP) service is an intervention that supports families whose children receive services through a community mental health service provider.

-The purpose of the Parent Support Partner Project or service is to increase family involvement and engagement within the mental health treatment process and to equip parents with the skills necessary to address the challenges of raising a youth with special needs thus improving outcomes for youth with SED, serious emotional disturbance or intellectual/developmental or I/DD, involved with the public mental health system.
+The purpose of the Parent Support Partner Service is to increase family involvement, voice and engagement within the mental health treatment process and to equip parents with the skills necessary to address the challenges of raising a youth with special needs thus improving outcomes for youth with serious emotional disturbance and/or intellectual/developmental disabilities, including autism involved with the public mental health system.

-The PSP service is provided by trained parent with first-hand experience navigating public child serving agencies and raising a child with mental health or developmental challenges.
-Support provided to a family by a PSP will focus on increasing confidence and competence in parenting skills, increasing the parent’s knowledge to navigate systems and partner with service providers, and empower the parent to develop sustainable, natural support networks after formal service delivery has ended.
-Parent Support Partner’s, serving as an equal member of the treatment team, will assist in identifying goals within the Person Centered/Family Centered Plan that will support the parent to develop the new skills, resources, and confidence in parenting a child with serious emotional disturbance (SED) and/or intellectual developmental disabilities (I/DD).
+The PSP service is provided by parents or primary caregivers with first-hand experience navigating public child serving agencies and raising a child with mental health or developmental challenges.
+Support provided to a family by a PSP will focus on increasing confidence as they find their voice when partnering with service providers, and will empower the parent to develop sustainable, natural support networks after formal service delivery has ended.
+Parent Support Partners, serving as an equal member of the treatment team, will assist in identifying goals within the Family Centered Plan that will support the parent to find their voice and confidence in parenting a child with serious emotional disturbance (SED) and/or intellectual developmental disabilities (I/DD), including autism.

 What exactly do Parent Support Partners do?

-- Provide peer delivered support to parents of youth with SED/IDD in the public mental health system
+• Provide peer delivered support to parents/primary caregivers of children and youth with SED/IDD, including autism, in the public mental health system

-- Work individually with families whose children are receiving CMH services and who need additional supports and skill building to reach their goals
+• Work individually with families whose children are receiving CMH services to provide additional supports and skill building to partner with service providers

-- Provide information to the family so they can make informed choices on what is best for their child and family
+• Encourage the family to ask questions so they can make informed decisions on what is best for their child and family

-- Provide support and assist parents/family members to speak for themselves
+• Provide support and encouragement for parents/family members to speak for themselves